PatCapon39/nextflow-seqera/user-guide/compute-env.md

     <div class="accordion-item">
         <h2 class="accordion-header" id="heading-tower-agent" style="margin-top:0rem">
           <button class="accordion-button collapsed" type="button" data-bs-toggle="collapse" data-bs-target="#collapse-tower-agent" aria-expanded="false" aria-controls="collapse-tower-agent">
-            Creating Tower agent credentials
+            Creating Tower Agent credentials
           </button>
         </h2>
         <div id="collapse-tower-agent" class="accordion-collapse collapse" aria-labelledby="heading-tower-agent" data-bs-parent="#accordion-comp-env-all">
           <div class="accordion-body">
-            <p><a href="https://docs.seqera.io/platform/latest/agent/">Tower agent </a> is software that runs on the HPC and communicates with Seqera API to perform all tasks needed on the HPC including launching a pipeline and monitoring its execution.
-For an admin to create a tower agent credential, follow the following steps:</p>
+            <p><a href="https://docs.seqera.io/platform/latest/agent/">Tower Agent</a> is software that runs on the HPC and communicates with the Seqera API to perform all tasks needed on the HPC, including launching a pipeline and monitoring its execution.
+For an admin to create a tower agent credential, follow these steps:</p>
             <ol>
                 <li>Navigate to the workspace you want to add credentials to, then click on the <code>Credentials</code> tab.</li>
-                <li>Click on the <code>Add Credentials</code> button under <code>Credentials</code> to create a shared <code>Agent connection ID</code> for the tower agent.</li>
+                <li>Click on the <code>Add Credentials</code> button under <code>Credentials</code> to create a shared <code>Agent connection ID</code> for the Tower Agent.</li>
                 <li>A wizard interface will appear, with some scripts in the <code>Usage</code> box and fields to complete.</li>
                 <br/>
                 <div style="text-align:center"><img width="50%" src="../assets/doc_img/agent.png"/></div>